 - Demonstrate mastery of knowledge and understanding of a wide range of the mathematical concepts, formalisms and techniques that are commonly used in applied microeconomics.

-- Demonstrate the capacity to apply the analytical methodology learned to the real world situation.
+- Demonstrate the capacity to apply the analytical methods learned to real-world situations.

-- Demonstrate competency with the mathematical techniques required for modelling microeconomic problems for policy analysis and evaluation.
+- Demonstrate competency with the mathematical techniques required for modelling microeconomic problems for policy analysis.

-- Plan, design and execute common policy analysis and evaluation using computers.
+- Plan, design and execute microeconomic policy analyses.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.